Chapter 5101:2-40 Supportive Services

 (4) Safely return a child to his or her parent, guardian, or custodian.

-(J) The PCSA shall no later than thirty days from the date the case plan is signed by the parent, guardian, or custodian and the court, if applicable, make available the mandatory services listed in this paragraph:
+(J) The PCSA shall no later than thirty days from the date the case plan is signed by the parent, guardian, or custodian or the court journalizes the case plan, if applicable, make available the mandatory services listed in this paragraph:

 (1) Adoption.
 "Adoption" is the creation, by a court of competent jurisdiction, of parental rights and responsibilities between a child and an adult, along with the termination of all parental rights and responsibilities to the child held by any other persons, not previously surrendered or terminated by court order.